THE EVENING TIDE

 “Please!” she pleaded, stretching out her hand to the sentinel.
 But he ignored her, as did everyone else.

-In the thriving residential glades of Olian, when the night was still, quiet and unsuspecting, two Moon Elves of Alepion entered a dark, double-story house.
+In the thriving glades of Olian, when the night was still, quiet and unsuspecting, two Moon Elves of Alepion entered a dark, double-story house.
 One of them held a bundle of life beneath his cloak and disappeared into the basement where an impermissible ceremony had been prepared—the other elf headed upstairs.

 “Fair evening,” he said to a seemingly empty room, his eyes drawn to the fireplace where a master-chair had been planted.